 Clean blankets and coats are often a welcome donation at your local homeless shelter, and animal shelters will usually take even tattered bedding.
 If you have unused cosmetics that you don't want, consider donating them to your local women's shelter.
-Preschools will often accept clean, gently used toys, and your local senior center might be interested in unused craft supplies.
+Preschools and day care centers will often accept clean, gently used toys, and your local senior center might be interested in unused craft supplies.

 I think I should warn you to prepare for disappointment.
 The items you are able to sell won't be worth as much money as you might think – in fact, you will most likely recoup only a small fraction of what you paid for them.
 Adjust your expectations or you will find it hard to sell anything at all.

 For the first time in the history of the world, two generations are downsizing simultaneously.
 I have a 90-year-old parent who wants to give me stuff... and my siblings and I are in our 60's and we're downsizing.

 Here's the most important piece of advice: Don't put this off.
 As Julie Hall warns,

 People are putting stuff up in the attic when they're 45, and then they wake up and they're 85 and they can't get it down.
 The thinning-out process should happen sooner rather than later.

 Let me leave you with one last thought, from author and blogger Joshua Becker:

 Let your regret about how much you have to throw away reinforce your determination not to buy so much in the future!